jiaohehu/NPreview/DOC-diagram.md

   + set

-    Set or clear a command option.
+    Set or clear a command setting.

   + save